What does Hope for Children mean by ‘child’?

 We don't deliver projects in the UK, but we do help children living in extreme poverty in Hertfordshire through a partnership with Dacorum Borough Council, and we have in the past partnered with Young Minds.
 We appreciate there is extreme poverty among children in the UK; we also know there are thousands of charities with expertise who are best placed to work with those children.
 Hope for Children was set up as an international charity, and international work remains our focus.

 How does Hope for Children decide who to support?

 We work in communities not currently supported by other UK charities - we want to support people most in need, and to complement rather than compete with other organisations.
 We also prioritise areas where there are existing local NGOs with the reputation, expertise, ability and drive to make an impact.

 Do you have a Child Safeguarding Policy?

-Absolutely we do – you can access it here.
+Absolutely we do – you can access it via our page on Safeguarding.
 Every staff member, trustee, volunteer and in-country partner is fully trained in how to implement it properly and it’s central to everything we do.
 We also have an in-house child safeguarding officer, and one of our trustees is a child safeguarding expert; she chairs our safeguarding sub-committee.